TmoreiraBR/PhD-Thesis-codes/README.md

 **Examples of tide-prediction dependent control optimisation algorithims (Jupyter Notebook), for the Swansea Bay Tidal Lagoon case study:**

-Two-Way Scheme: CH, CHV, EHT, EHTV, EHN, EHNV (EHN, EHNV -> Being added)*
+Two-Way Scheme: CH, CHV, EHT, EHTV, EHN, EHNV, EHN, EHNV -> Visit https://github.com/TmoreiraBR/CoBaseTRS for latest implementation for optimisation routines without pumping

-Two-Way with Pumping Scheme: EHTP, EHTVP (Being added)*
+Two-Way with Pumping Scheme: EHTP, EHTVP (Being added)

 * *The presented flexible control algorithims (EHT, EHN) are our interpretation of the "head-control" strategy developed by Jingjing Xue, Reza Ahmadian and Roger A. Falconer, in the work: Optimising the Operation of Tidal Range Schemes https://doi.org/10.3390/en12152870